TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (c) professional, occupational or business licenses;

-(e) the nature, but not the extent or amount, of his financial interests as defined in Subsection X of 6.50.1.7 NMAC within one month of becoming a public official.
+(d) membership on boards of directors of corporations, public or private associations or organizations, and the nature, but not the extent or amount, of their financial interests as defined in Subsection X of 6.50.1.7 NMAC within one month of becoming a public official.

 (2) A public official who has a financial interest which may be affected by an official act of the authority, ad hoc or advisory committee shall declare such interest prior to discussion, voting, advising or taking any other action and that declaration shall be entered in the official minutes of the authority.
-A public official shall abstain from voting, advising or taking any other action including discussion on that issue if the decision, in his opinion, may affect his financial interest in a manner different from its effect on the general public.
+A public official shall abstain from voting, advising or taking any other action including discussion on that issue if the decision, in their opinion, may affect their financial interest in a manner different from its effect on the general public.

 B. No public official shall request or receive a gift or loan for personal use or for the use of others from any person involved in a business transaction with the authority with the following exceptions: